Performance of Conformal Prediction in Capturing Aleatoric Uncertainty: Results

 \subsection{Expected Calibration Error}

-Table~\ref{table:ece} presents the ECE using M=15 bins for all the models.
+ECE of all the models is presented in Table~\ref{table:ece} in Supplementary material.
 The majority of models exhibit strong calibration with a median ECE of 0.024 across all experiments.
-The Vgg16 and Vgg19 models show the highest degree of miscalibration on the MLRSNet dataset.
+The VGG-16 and VGG-19 models show the highest degree of miscalibration on the MLRSNet dataset.